quasar1357/assembly_annotation/DISCUSSION.md

 ### Polishing
 1) How much does the **polishing improve** your assemblies (run the assembly evaluations on the polished and non-polished assemblies)?

     Yes, especially canu profited.
-See below, notably fragmented and missing BUSCOs, as well as quast mismatches.
+See below, notably fragmented and missing BUSCOs, as well as QUAST mismatches.

 ### BUSCO (fly vs. canu, original vs. polished; all no_ref)
 1) How do your **genome assemblies** look according to your BUSCO results?
 Is one genome assembly better than the other?